Miracle Rescue Nearly 60 Hours After Philippine Landslide - UrduPoint

 Sniffer dogs were also used to detect those buried in the mud and rubble.

-The three buses and jeepney buried by the landslide had been found "at ground zero", Apex Mining, the operator of the mine, said in a statement Friday.
+Three buses and a jeepney buried by the landslide had been found "at ground zero", Apex Mining, the operator of the mine, said in a statement Friday.

 Initial reports said at least 20 workers were trapped inside the vehicles.